 The cell bursting due to too much water influx does not happen in plant cells.
-Plants are able to counter the excessive osmosis through their cell walls and vacuoles.
+Plants are able to counter excessive osmosis through their cell walls and vacuoles.
 The cell wall exerts osmotic pressure that stabilizes the plant cell.
-In fact, osmotic pressure is what makes plants to stay upright.
+In fact, osmotic pressure is what makes plants stay upright.
 The large vacuole inside the plant cell also helps through osmoregulation, a regulatory process where water potential is regulated so that the osmotic pressure inside the cell is kept within the optimal range.

 The plant cells, though, are not protected by water efflux.
 When a plant cell is placed in a hypertonic surrounding, the cell wall cannot prevent the cell from losing water.
 This lead to cell shrinking or the cell becoming flaccid.

 - Biology-Online Editors.
 (2014, May 12).
 Diffusion and osmosis.
 Retrieved from Biology-Online Dictionary Biology-Online Dictionary website: https://www.biologyonline.com/dictionary/diffusion#Diffusion-and-osmosis

 - Biology-Online Editors.
 (2014, May 12).
 Turgor pressure and osmosis.
 Retrieved from Biology-Online Dictionary Biology-Online Dictionary website: https://www.biologyonline.com/dictionary/turgor-pressure#Turgor-pressure-and-osmosis

 - Biology-Online Editors.
 (2014, May 12).
 Concentration gradient and osmosis.
 Retrieved from Biology-Online Dictionary Biology-Online Dictionary website: https://www.biologyonline.com/dictionary/concentration-gradient#Concentration-gradient-and-osmosis